CatalaLang/catala-formalization/Claims.md

 * for the small step specification the `sred` inductive in `small_step.v` file.
 * for the continuation-based specification the `cred`, `state`, `cont`, `result` and `is_hole` inductive in `theories/continuations.v` file.

-To extract dependencies of lemmas we use the DPD Coq library that dump the dependencies between all lemmas in the Coq development (`export/export.v` file).
+To extract dependencies of lemmas we use the DPD Rcoq library that dump the dependencies between all lemmas in the Rcoq development (`export/export.v` file).
 We then conduct analysis of the result in the `doc/dpd-reader.ipynb` file.
 This python program is only available for completeness, is not mentioned in the paper, and not part of the artifact.

 ## Section 5.1

 * The `star_step_prop` is in `theories/sequences.v` file.
 Similar lemmas include for forward simulation diagrams: `star_refl_prop`, `star_step_prop`, `star_trans_prop`, `plus_star_trans_prop`, `star_plus_trans_prop`, `plus_step_prop`.
 They are used in both `simulation_cred_sred_base` and `simulation_sred_cred_base`.
 We indicated a marker `(* PROOF AUTOMATION *)` where we use them.
 * The "smart inversion" is implemented for typing judgment and invariant in the `sinv_jt` and `sinv_inv` tactics in the `theories/typing.v` file.
 The helper tactic `smart_inversion` is found in the `theories/tactics.v` file.
-* Our terms `term` in `theories/syntax.v` make use of mutually recursive inductives, lists containers, and require simplification (with autosubst).
+* Our terms `term` in `theories/syntax.v` make use of mutually recursive inductive types, lists containers, and require simplification (with autosubst).

 ## Section 5.2

+* The lines of code to compare the equivalence between `sred` and `cred` were obtained using `coqwc`.
 * The proof of theorem 3.2 is the proof of the `simulation_sred_cred_base` theorem in the `theories/simulation_sred_to_cred.v` file.
 We omit in the paper the lifting back to `simulation_sred_cred`.
 The induction on the continuation is at the marker `(* INDUCTION ON KAPPA *)`.
 The induction step starts at the marker `(* INDUCTION STEP *)`.
 The induction on the small step reduction is done at the marker `(* INDUCTION SRED *)`.
 The hypothesis saturation is done at the marker `(* HYPOTHESIS SATURATION *)`.
 The Ltac interpreter is done at the marker `(* INTERPRETOR *)`.
 The final simulation proof is done at the marker `(* FINISH *)`.